 2019—Nova Spivack, technology entrepreneur, innovator, and futurist, presented a talk about "Building a Library on the Moon," and his quest to install durable archives around the globe and throughout the solar system to preserve the memory of humanity.
 A video of the talk is available on the SILS YouTube channel.

 2017—Brewster Kahle, internet entrepreneur, universal access advocate, presented “Universal Access to All Knowledge" on Nov.
 10, 2017.
 Watch the lecture on the SILS YouTube channel.

 2016—Cassidy R. Sugimoto (MSLS ’07, PhD ’10), Associate Professor at the School of Informatics and Computing at Indiana University Bloomington, presented "What Does it Matter Who is Speaking?
 Disparity and Disruption in Scholarly Communication" on October 3, 2016.
-Watch the lecture on the SILS Vimeo or YouTube channels.
+Watch the lecture on Vimeo.

 2015—Dr. Wayne A. Wiegand, renowned American library historian, author, and academic, presented "Part of Our Lives: A People’s History of the American Public Library" on September 14, 2015.
 Watch the lecture on the SILS Vimeo channel.